 -a---- 24-07-2021 20:40 46 GetFileProperties-Assignment.txt

-PowerShell – Get all Files with Creation Date
+PowerShell – Get all Files with the Creation Date

 Get-ChildItem -File | select Name,CreationTime | sort CreationTime -descending

-In the above PowerShell command, the first command get file objects in current directory and pass output to the second command.
+In the above PowerShell command, the Get-ChildItem command uses the File parameter to get file objects in the current directory and pass output to the Select command.

-The second command selects file name and file creation time and passes the output to the third command.
+The Select command selects the file name and file creation time and passes the output to the Sort command.

-Third command sort file objects descending by their creation time to get the latest file created on top of the list and print list of files on console as below
+The Sort command sorts file objects descending by their creation time to get the latest file created on top of the list and prints the list of files on console as below.

 Name CreationTime